linuxppc/linux-snowpatch/Documentation/security/keys/trusted-encrypted.rst

          Relies on the High Assurance Boot (HAB) mechanism of NXP SoCs for platform integrity.

+     (4) DCP

+         Relies on Secure/Trusted boot process (called HAB by vendor) for platform integrity.

   *  Interfaces and APIs

      (1) TPM